 If your pet displays any of the above symptoms, this could be a clear sign that your pet needs to have his or her teeth examined and cleaned.

 At Centennial Animal Hospital, we offer a range of pet dental care services.
 Whether you’re seeking dog dental care or cat dental care, we can help.
 We provide the following services to our patients:

-For dogs, daily brushing is best, we offer Enzadent Dental Kits and CET flavored toothpaste.
-We also recommend OraVet Dental Hygiene Chews following a dental, they provide a thin layer of protection to prevent plaque from building up.
+For dogs, daily brushing is best, we offer Enzadent Dental Kits, and CET flavored toothpaste.
+We also recommend OraVet Dental Hygiene Chews following a dental cleaning as they provide a thin layer of protection to prevent plaque from building up.
 CET Veggie Dent Chews and Denahex Oral Care Chews are both great for dogs that already have a build-up of plaque and tartar.